pingcap/docs-dm/en/faq.md

     3. Create a new task and run the command `start-task task.yaml --remove-meta` to migrate data from the beginning again.

 For data sources that can be replicated normally (such as `mysql2` in the above example) in the first and second solutions above, configure related `mysql-instances.meta` with `syncerBinlog` and `syncerBinlogGtid` information from `subTaskStatus.sync` when setting the incremental task.

+## In DM v2.0, how to handle the error "heartbeat config is different from previous used: serverID not equal" when switching the connection between DM-workers and MySQL instances in virtual IP environment with the `heartbeat` feature enabled?

+The `heartbeat` feature is disabled by default in DM v2.0.
+If you enable the feature in the task configuration file, it interferes with the high availability feature.
+To solve this issue, you can disable the `heartbeat` feature by setting `enable-heartbeat` to `false` in the task configuration file and reload the task configuration file.
+DM will forcibly disable the `heartbeat` feature in subsequent releases.

+## Why does a DM-master fail to join the cluster after it restarts and DM report the error "fail to start embed etcd, RawCause: member xxx has already been bootstrapped"?

+When a DM-master starts, DM records the etcd information in the current directory.
+If the directory changes after the DM-master restarts, DM can not get access to the etcd information and thus the restart fails.

+To solve this issue, you are recommended to maintain DM clusters using TiUP.
+In the case that you need to deploy using binary files, you need to configure `data-dir` with absolute paths in the configuration file of the DM-master, or pay attention to the current directory where you run the command.